 “My passion for RESULTS and the programs they fight for is constantly reinforced by the work I do housing homeless youth.
 I love knowing that individuals in Congress are listening to me to hear what is happening in my community.
 It is such a powerful experience.”

 “I became an advocate because I have known poverty and want to take action against it.
 Every RESULTS member I meet motivates me to advocate more!”
-Steven is the group leader for the RESULTS Louisiana chapter.
+Steven is a member of the RESULTS Louisiana chapter.

 “I have always been taught to stand up for the rights and needs of others.
 I became an advocate for RESULTS because I want to use my voice to create change.”